suminb/interview-questions/README.md

 detailed feedback.
 They shared comments from each of four interviewers, which is very unusual.
-In essence, they had positive evaluation on the behavioral interview (communication skills, personality, cultural fit, leadership, etc.) and the system design interview, but they had some doubts about my coding abilities.
+In essence, they had positive evaluation on the behavioral interview (communication skills, personality, cultural fit, leadership, etc.) and the system design interview (designing scalable systems at extreme sizes), but they had some doubts about my coding abilities.
+Regardless of the outcome, I sincerely appreciate that kind of feedback.
+That's what keeps me moving forward.

 It's okay to fail.
 It's okay to make mistakes.
 As [Dr.
 Hong](http://www.romela.org/dr-dennis-hong/) said, *you can't always win, but